ragumz/udacity_react-native_project03_mobile-flashcards/README.md

 - [`react-thunk`](https://www.npmjs.com/package/react-thunk) - Enable thunk middleware to React components.
 - [`redux-thunk`](https://www.npmjs.com/package/redux-thunk) - Enable thunk middleware to Redux.

+All dependencies had its versions fixed, removed the ^ char, on `package.json` file due to some erros experienced during development when patch updated them.

 ## Mobile Application Screens and Navigation

 The current app follows all the required Udacity project [`rubrics`](https://review.udacity.com/#!/rubrics/1215/view).
 It presents a main navigation screen with 2 tabs: one that shows a list of Decks and the other allows the creation of a Deck.
 The Deck item presents the amount of cards that it contains and tapping over a Deck navigate to the Deck Details after a spin animation.
-The Deck Details screen presents the amount of cards, the creation date and the done quizzes statistics, with the acumulated times and the total ran time to complete them.
-It also presents the user's best and worst score, considering the percent, total correct questions, the required time to complete and the total cards on the Deck at the date.
-If the total cards change, the best and worst scores are reset on the next quiz.
+The Deck Details screen presents the amount of Cards, the creation date and the completed quizzes statistics, with the acumulated times and the total ran time to complete them.
+It also presents the user's best and worst score, considering the percent, total correct questions, the required time to complete and the total Cards on the Deck at the date.
+If the total Cards change, the best and worst scores are reset on the next quiz.
-Still on Deck Details screen two buttons are presented, the Add Card and Start Quiz, that do exactly what they mean.
+Still on Deck Details screen, two buttons are presented, the `Add Card` and `Start Quiz`, that do exactly what they mean.
 The Add Card option presents the Card Edit screen that requires a question and a answer.
-The user may choose optionally its difficulty level, just to improve its knowledge.
-When hitting Create button, it presents an alert window to inform its persistence success.
+The user may choose, optionally, its difficulty level, just to improve its knowledge.
+When hitting `Create` button, it presents an alert window to inform its persistence success or failure.
-The Start Quiz button brings to the user all the Cards on the selected Deck, with their questions and answers.
-The user may hit the "Answer" or "Question" buttons to switch between them and on the Answer side of the Card, choose if he/she thought the Correct or Incorrect answer.
-When the user answer the last question, a aler window inform the end of it and the the Quiz results are summarized.
-When the user go back and exists from it, the Deck Details has its Quiz statistics updated.
+The `Start Quiz` button brings to the user all the Cards on the selected Deck, with their questions and answers.
+The user may hit the `Answer` or `Question` buttons to switch between them and on the Answer side of the Card, choose if he/she thought the Correct or Incorrect answer.
+When the user answer the last question, an alert window inform the end of it and the Quiz results are summarized.
+When the user go back and exits from it, the Deck Details has its Quiz global statistics updated.
-Finally, the New Deck tab presents the Deck Edit screen, where the user is required to input a unique identifier and the title of the Deck.
-All values are validated and the added to the Deck List.
+Finally, the `New Deck` tab presents the Deck Edit screen, where the user is required to input an unique identifier and the title of the Deck.
+All values are validated and then added to the Deck List.
 Most long processing events presents and activity indicator to the user.
-Actions like creating a Deck or a Card or finishing a Quiz shows alerts to the user, as a way to confirm the action's success of failure.
+Actions like creating a Deck or a Card or finishing a Quiz shows alerts to the user, as a way to confirm the action's success or failure.
-The user is remembered to study everyday at 19:30 through the app notification show on the Android task bar.
+The user is remembered to study everyday at 19:30 through an OS app notification shown on the Android task bar.
+The user must allow  notifications for the app, or an alert will be shown to require the user to manually enabled it on OS app configuration screen.

 ## Caveats